John Zachary Young: Research work

+In 1971, Young was named an honorary member of the American Association for Anatomy.

 However, Young is probably best remembered for his two textbooks, The Life of Vertebrates and The Life of Mammals.
 He was President of the Marine Biological Association (MBA) from 1976 to 1986.
 His personal research library is held in the National Marine Biological Library at the MBA.

 Personal life

 Young was born in Mangotsfield near Bristol.
 After moving to London to take up his position at University College London, he lived first in Chelsea then moved to Camden Town in 1962.
 After his retirement in 1974, he gradually moved from London to an old brick kiln house in Brill in Buckinghamshire.
 For most of his retirement, he continued to work both at the Stazione Zoologica in Naples and at a laboratory in the Psychology Department of Oxford University, and to publish scientific papers.

 Young married twice, to Phyllis Heaney (a painter) with whom he had two children, Simon Zachary and Cordelia, and in 1987, following her death, to Raymonde Parsons (also an artist) with whom he had one child, Kate Frances.